ayush1999/Extending-SymPy-Functionalities/README.md

 P.S.
 Made using SymPy 1.1 </br>

 (New Modules to be added Every week.)</br>
-Some of the Modules maybe incomplete, indicating that there is work going on.
+Some of the Modules maybe incomplete, indicating that there is work going on.</br>
+Suggestions to improve code are welcome in the form of a Pull Request  !